joaopereiradsantos/joaopereiradsantos-website/content/home/experience.md

     **Tote Utilization Dashboard:**
     - Tote Utilization dashboard and monitoring for the IXD Sr. Ops Managers & Area Managers.
 Aimed at knowledge sharing and improved users tote filling best practices in order to increase truck fill rate and tote optimization;
-    - Expected an increase of 2% in the weekly average tote utilization by IXD, leading to a yearly reduction of 1.5MM totes, 1k trucks, 800 tonnes of CO<sub>2</sub> emissions and $ 1MM in overall savings;
+    - Expected an increase of 2% in the weekly average tote utilization by IXD, leading to a yearly reduction of [] MM totes, 1k trucks, 800 tonnes of CO<sub>2</sub> emissions and $ 1MM in overall savings;
     - Data Pipeline between 2 AWS RedShift Clusters, Daily Maintenance of 6 Tables with SQL ETL Manager and AWS QuickSight.

     **Arc Bin Level Forecast:**